 The Auxiliaries train four hours weekly, along with 24 hours of ride-along time each month.
 Members are tested on firefighting skills and other aspects of the fire service and participate in public events held by the Stockton Fire Department.

 Possess and show proof of insurance for your vehicle

-Live within a 45-minute response time to City of Stockton
+Live within 45-minute response time to City of Stockton

-Submit an email of interest to email@example.com.
-The email should include the candidate’s full name and a contact phone number.
+Submit an email of interest with candidate’s full name and contact phone number.

 Background investigation (DOJ live scan, DMV printout)

 All successful candidates will be invited to attend the SFD Auxiliary academy.
 This training period consists of 16 weeks of classroom study accompanied by vigorous hands-on training.